 - If you already own a registered company and incur money to form another company, you can’t reclaim these costs as the second company as the new company would be treated as a separate legal entity.

-- Items bought initially for private use and afterward used for the company don’t qualify to make a claim for.
+- Items bought initially for private use and afterwards used for the company don’t qualify to make a claim.

 These are some typical expenses incurred before the incorporation of the company: